nerdjango/ContractAuditTask/README.md

 3. contract should pwn users with contributions of 1 ether and above
 4. should only allow contract owner to retrieve ETH from the contract

-### Automated Testing Results from Slither and Mythril
+### Automated Testing Results from Slither
+#### MockAccessControl.sol analysis before manual auditing
+/images/AccessControlBefore.png
+#### MockAccessControl.sol analysis after manual auditing
+/images/AccessControlAfter.png